un1q/oLua/README.md

 oLua - Lua in more objective way
 ====

-This little thing is library I made for purpose of my other project.
+This little thing is the library I made for purpose of my other project.
 My goals are:

  - make Lua more objective (polymorphism, inheritance, encapsulation, abstraction, with respect of lua suntax, like "self", or ":")